TommyJackson85/techfix_overlap/README-FUTURE-PLANS.md

         - For the sake of keeping my code clean, I main not keep all my code clean.
     - I was originally considering doing this first, but I thought it would be cleaner the way it is now, and I was unsure of how different the features and bugs may become while developing them.

-- Stripe Post requests.
-    - Received 402 error in JavaScript console.
-Attempted to catch this error on static/js/stripe.js through try and catch JavaScript, but it turns out its an error from Stripes end on their own JS file.
-    - This is not full filling the ecommerce requirements but its the fault of Stripe.

-- Reset password page.
-    - Due to a significant error on reseting passwords with google email account, I had to remove the reset password button from the login page.
-    - When using the the reset password function on a gmail email, it returns a Django error to do with google account authentication.
-    - Will consider catching the error on login, and reloading the login page with the error in an error popup.

-- Timezone issues
-    - My Mentor spotted this issue when attempting to create a post.
-The post's publishing date was in UK time only because it was stored as a string.
-    - Was suggested to use the [time library](https://stackoverflow.com/questions/1111056/get-time-zone-information-of-the-system-in-python) to try and fix this.
-    - On a second meeting with mentor, he said he said the issue seemed to be fixed.
-    - Will retest this issue again to double check.

 - Setting up a Jasmine testing environment
     - I was considering testing my JavaScript through Jasmine test but decided not to do it yet
         - I was worried about running into bugs, and I needed to find a good documentation on setting it up in a Django application.